 - Variable mobile internet connections can make form filling more difficult.

-Stats from Christmas 2020 highlight the importance of a focus on improving mobile conversions.
+Stats from 2020 highlight the importance of a focus on improving mobile conversions.

 Adobe stats show that retailers received the majority of their traffic from smartphone users, but didn’t convert them so well, with just 35% ending up buying on mobile.

-Other stats from Monetate show a big difference in conversion rates.
-Desktop traffic to retailers converts at 4.97% while the same figure for mobile is just 3.35%.
+Stats from Monetate 2020 show a big difference in conversion rates.
+Desktop traffic to retailers converts at 1.98%% while the same figure for mobile is just 1.81%.

 There are several reasons why users may abandon forms.
-Some are to do with the actual design of the form, while others are around the motivation of the user to complete the form.
+Some are to do with the actual design of the form, while others are about the motivation of the user to complete the form.

-For example, if you ask a shopper to complete a post-purchase survey which is quick and easy to complete, many will take the time.
+If you ask a shopper to complete a survey sent via post purchase email for example, which is quick and easy to complete, many will take the time.
 If it takes five minutes and plenty of effort, then forget it.

 People need to be motivated to complete a form.
 This may be the desire to buy a product, book a flight, or the need to ensure you have car insurance.